owenbcoding/owenbcoding/README.md

 <p align="center">
 My name is Owen I am a Jr software & web developer from cork Ireland I am currently doing my diploma course at https://codeinstitute.net/ Learning to be a full stack dev

+ 🔭 I’m currently working on ...
+My Fourth Full Stack Project for my diploma course and working on some side projects online 🌱 I’m currently learning ...
+Javascript / Python / Django / Databases / Laravel 👯 I’m looking to collaborate on ... with anyone that needs help with something or a project they are working on 🎓 Undergrad: ...
+Pending - Diploma in Software Development (E-commerce Applications) 😄 Pronouns: ...
+He/Him
+⚡ Fun fact: ...
+I am also a streamer once my internet gets better and I do mountain biking as sport for exercise

 <h3 align="center">
  My Skills!
 </h3>